9 Essential Herbs for Your Home Apothecary + Soothing Tea Recipes

 There has been written records of herbal medicine usages dating back to 5,000 years ago in ancient China, yet there have also been archeological studies tying herbal medicine practices as far back as 60,000 years ago in ancient Iraq.
-In this blog post, we will offer 9 medicinal herbs that are a staple for your beginner herbal medicine cabinet.
+In this blog post, we will offer 9 essential herbs that are a staple for your home apothecary.

-This information does not discredit western medicine, and you should always consult with medical professionals when seeking medical advice.
+This information does not discredit mainstream medicine, and you should always consult with medical professionals when seeking medical advice.

 1. Lavender